HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

     - [:pushpin: Suggestion] After 3 failing attempts the error feedback can ask the user to send the error to the team.

+### Component: Token List
+[component-token-list]: #component-token-list

+This component displays a list of registered *Tokens* on the *Dashboard* screen, allowing users to select and interact with each token.
+By clicking on a token item the user is navigated to the *Token Transactions* component.

+>[!NOTE]
+>The actual implementation name for the "Token List" component is `TokenSelect`, which is found in the *Dashboard Screen*.
+It is more convenient to call "Token List" in this design because the component presents a list of tokens, which can be selected, but the selection is just a possible action, and doesn't convey the shape of component when rendered.

+### Component: Token Transactions
+[component-token-transactions]: #component-token-transactions

+This component displays a list of transactions made on the selected token.
+By clicking on a transaction item, a modal of "Token Transaction Details" component open.

+>[!NOTE]
+>The actual implementation name for the "Token Transactions" component is `TxHistoryView`, which is found in the *Main Screen*.
+It is more convenient to call "Token Transactions" in this design because the component presents a list of transactions for the selected token.

+##### Design Bill
+- **Visibility Conditions**:
+	- [Suggestion] Differentiate transaction items of type "Nano Contract".

+### Component: Token Transaction Details
+[component-token-transactions]: #component-token-transactions

+This component displays the transaction's details.
+It provides information for each transaction type: *regular*, *NFT*, and *Nano Contract*.

+For transactions of type *regular* and *NFT* we keep the information already presented.

+For *Nano Contract* transaction type, the header displays *Token Balance* and *Token Symbol*, with a label *Amount* underneath them.

+The body section includes:
+- *Token*
+- *Description*
+- *Date and Time*
+- *ID* - representing the transaction ID
+- *Public Explorer*
+- *Blueprint Method Name*
+- *Nano Contract ID*
+- *Nano Contract*

+Taping on *Public Explorer* navigates the user to the transaction page in the explorer website.

+Taping on *Nano Contract* navigates the user to the "Nano Contract Transaction Details" component.

+>[!NOTE]
+>The actual implementation name for the "Token Transaction Details" component is `TxDetailsModal`, which is found in the *Main Screen*.
+It is more convenient to call "Token Transaction Details" in this design to keep naming consistency.

+##### Design Bill
+- **Placement**:
+	- Position the header at the top of the component with clear visual separation from the body.
+	- The body should follow immediately after the header, occupying the main portion of the component.

+- **Functionality**:
+	- The *Public Explorer* action must be visually distinct and recognizable as an actionable item.
+	- The *Nano Contract* action must be visually distinct and recognizable as an actionable item.
+	- It should be easy for the user to dismiss the details component and focus back in the list view.

+- **Visibility Conditions**:
+	- Display header information of *Token Amount* and *Token Symbol* for all transaction types.
+    - Display body information of *Blueprint Method Name*, *Nano Contract ID* and *Nano Contract* only for *Nano Contract* transaction type.
+	- Differentiate item *Public Explorer* using distinct visual indicators.
+	- Differentiate item *Nano Contract* using distinct visual indicators.

 ### Component: Nano Contract List
 [component-nano-contract-list]: #component-nano-contract-list